 Spend the final day of your trip participating in some of the activities and adventures around one of the park’s hubs—West Glacier.
 Start your morning on a trail ride with Swan Mountain Outfitters at their West Glacier corral.
 After taking in the view along the trail, head out on a half-day fly-fishing or whitewater rafting trip along the Middle Fork of the Flathead River.
 Along the way, you’ll learn about area history and local legends.
 Round out the night with dinner at the Belton Chalet.
 Learn more about Glacier National Park by participating in one of the ranger-led activities.

-Related: Bitterroot Valley, Darby, East Glacier Park, Essex, Family Fun, Flathead Corridor, Florence, Food, Getting Around, Glacier National Park, GNP Surrounding Area, Hamilton, Indoor Fun, Lolo, Moiese, Museums, National Bison Range, Outdoor Fun, Pablo, Polebridge, Polson, Ronan, St. Ignatius, St. Mary, Stevensville, Uncategorized, Victor, West Glacier
+Related: Bitterroot Valley, Darby, Dining, East Glacier Park, Essex, Family Fun, Flathead Corridor, Florence, Food, Getting Around, Glacier National Park, GNP Surrounding Area, Hamilton, Indoor Fun, Lolo, Moiese, Museums, National Bison Range, Outdoor Fun, Pablo, Polebridge, Polson, Road Trips, Ronan, St. Ignatius, St. Mary, Stay, Stevensville, Vacation, Victor, West Glacier